Azure-Samples/openai/Basic_Samples/Functions/README.md

 # Introduction
-This repository contains samples demonstrating how to use functions to extend the current capabilities of GPT Models
+This repository contains samples demonstrating how to use functions to extend the current capabilities of GPT Models.

 ## Installation
 Install all Python modules and packages listed in the requirements.txt file using the below command.